dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 A row cursor has a set of active columns, determined by arguments passed to `GetRowCursor`.
 Generally, the cursor, and any upstream components, will only perform computation or data movement necessary to provide values of the active columns.
-For example, when `TermTransform` builds its term dictionary from its input `IDataView`, it gets a row cursor from the input view with only the term column active.
+For example, when `ValueToKeyMappingTransformer` builds its term dictionary from its input `IDataView`, it gets a row cursor from the input view with only the term column active.
 Any data loading or computation not required to materialize the term column is avoided.
 This is lazy computation in the column direction.

 Generally, creating a row cursor is a very cheap operation.
 The expense is in the data movement and computation required to iterate over the rows.
 If a